ryu-dayo/chimo-chimo-loop/README.md

 ## Compatibility

-Works on most pages using standard HTML5 `<video>` elements.
+- **Universal Support:** Works on most pages using standard HTML5 `<video>` elements.

-> Some websites use custom mini-players or their own replay/loop logic,
+- **Feature Priority:** If the website already provides equivalent native functionality, it is highly recommended to use the site's built-in controls first for the best compatibility.
-> which may not always match the script's loop state.
+- **Behavioral Notes:** Some platforms use custom playback logic, which may occasionally cause the script's state to differ from the actual site behavior.

 ## Installation